 Letters of Evaluation

 All letters of evaluation should be submitted via the AMCAS Letter Service.
 The Committee on Admissions prefers a Premedical Committee report or letter packet.
-If you choose to submit individual letters please use the recommendations below as a guide on what to submit.
-While the Medical School Admissions Requirements (MSAR) lists 6 as the maximum number of letter we accept, we only guarantee to review your Committee report/packet or the two letters listed on secondary application.
+While the Medical School Admissions Requirements (MSAR) lists 6 as the maximum number of letter we accept, your file is marked as complete once your letter packet/committee letter or two letters of recommendation are received.

 Please see the Student Right to Know Webpage for current technical standards requirements.